davesheils/ProgrammingScriptingExercises2018/README.md

 ## How to run these scripts
 These scripts are written in Python.
 Users will need to have installed Python 3.6 on their machines.
-For these particilar scripts, no specialised packages (e.g NumPy) are required.
+For these particular scripts, no specialised packages (e.g NumPy) are required.

 ## Exercises and script files